YiqingLiAnne/egm/README.md

 # Copyright: 2021 Yiqing Li (anne.yiqing.li@outlook.com)
 # CC-BY-SA

-Explorative gradient method for multiple parameter non-convex optimization.
+Explorative gradient method for non-convex optimization of multiple parameters.
 Instructions to use the EGM optimizer.

 ## Publication